 Garden of the Gods

 👉 Don’t Miss: My mega guide to 57 epic things to do in Denver Colorado (by a local!).

-Visiting the enormous suspension bridge over the Royal Gorge was always one of my favorite things to do as a kid in Colorado, and it is definitely one of the more unique day trips from Denver.
+As a kid, visiting the enormous suspension bridge over the Royal Gorge was always one of my favorite things to do in Colorado, and it is definitely one of the more unique day trips from Denver.
 Supported by more 4,000 steel cables, the bridge hangs 956 feet above the Arkansas River below, making it the highest suspension bridge in the United States.

 Denver’s hip cousin, Boulder is part university town, part liberal enclave, and part mountain base.
 It’s close enough to the Front Range that you can go hiking straight from the city center, but still offers a solid selection of restaurants and nightlife along the famous Pearl Street pedestrian mall.